aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 First, we have added constraints to a method *before* implementing it.
-If you tried to compile this, Dafny would complain since there are no steps to execute.
+If you tried to compile this, Dafny would complain since there is no implementation to execute.
-But Dafny has proved that *any* steps that result in these postconditions could work.
+But Dafny has proved that *any* implementation that results in these postconditions could work.
 When we go to implement `ParseAwsKmsResource`
 Dafny will now constrain us.
 Dafny will also force us